Massachusetts’s congressional and state legislative lines are drawn by the legislature, as normal legislation, subject to gubernatorial veto.

 The Massachusetts constitution vests original jurisdiction in the state Supreme Court for review of state legislative lines in state court.
 By statute, the legislature has provided a similar provision for congressional lines.
 [Mass.
 Const. amend. art.
 CI, § 3; 2011 Mass.
 Legis. ch.
 177, § 10 (H. 3798)]

-State legislative lines must be drawn in the first legislative session after the federal Census is conducted; that session begins on Jan.
-6, 2012, and ends Jan.
-5, 2022.
+State legislative lines must be drawn in the first legislative session after the federal Census is conducted; that session began on Jan.
+6, 2021, and continues through the end of the year.
 [Mass.
 Const. amend. art.
 CI] Candidates must file for state legislative primary elections by May 31, 2022.
 [Mass.
 Gen. Laws ch.
 53, §§ 10, 48]

 Massachusetts law appears to tie the drawing of state legislative lines to the Census, and to prohibit redrawing lines mid-decade; there is no similar provision pertaining to congressional lines.
 [Mass.
 Const. amend. art.
 CXIX]